MicrosoftDocs/security/operations/incident-response-playbook-password-spray.md

 - [Investigate compromise with Defender for Cloud Apps](/cloud-app-security/investigate)
 - [Investigate anomalies with Defender for Cloud Apps](/cloud-app-security/investigate-anomaly-alerts)

-Check whether the user has access to additional resources, such as virtual machines (VMs), domain account permissions, storage, among others.
+Check whether the user has access to more resources, such as virtual machines (VMs), domain account permissions, storage, among others.
-If data has been breached, then you should inform additional agencies, such as the police.
+If there is a data breach, you should inform more agencies, such as the police.

 ## Immediate remedial actions

-1. Change the password of any account that is suspected to have been breached or if the account password has been discovered.
+1. Change the password of any account that you suspect has been breached or the account password discovered.
 Additionally, block the user.
 Make sure you follow the guidelines for [revoking emergency access](/azure/active-directory/enterprise-users/users-revoke-access).
-2. Mark any account that has been compromised as "*compromised*" in Azure Identity Protection.
+2. Mark any compromised account as "*compromised*" in Azure Entra ID Identity Protection.
 3. Block the IP address of the attacker.
-Be cautious while performing this action as attackers can use legitimate VPNs and this could create more risk as they change IP addresses as well.
+Be cautious while performing this action as attackers can use legitimate VPNs and could create more risk as they change IP addresses as well.
 If you are using Cloud Authentication, then block the IP address in Defender for Cloud Apps or Microsoft Entra ID.
 If federated, you need to block the IP address at the firewall level in front of the ADFS service.
-4. [Block legacy](/azure/active-directory/conditional-access/block-legacy-authentication) authentication if it is being used (this action, however, could impact business).
+4. [Block legacy authentication](/azure/active-directory/conditional-access/block-legacy-authentication) if it's being used (this action, however, could impact business).
-5. [Enable MFA](/azure/active-directory/authentication/tutorial-enable-azure-mfa) if it is not already done.
+5. [Enable MFA](/azure/active-directory/authentication/tutorial-enable-azure-mfa) if it isn't already done.
 6. [Enable Identity Protection](/azure/active-directory/identity-protection/howto-identity-protection-configure-risk-policies) for the user risk and sign-in risk
-7. Check the data that has been compromised (emails, SharePoint, OneDrive, apps).
+7. Check the compromised data (emails, SharePoint, OneDrive, apps).
 See how to use the [activity filter in Defender for Cloud Apps](/cloud-app-security/activity-filters).
 8. Maintain password hygiene.
 For more information, see [Microsoft Entra password protection](https://www.microsoft.com/research/publication/password-guidance/).
 9. You can also refer to [ADFS Help](https://adfshelp.microsoft.com/TroubleshootingGuides/Workflow/a73d5843-9939-4c03-80a1-adcbbf3ccec8).